 For example, you can have our service deployed (on-prem or in the cloud) with version 0.45, while you are still using the client version 0.43.

-Although Databand is backward compatible with previous versions of DBND and Airflow Monitor, we strongly recommend upgrading all components of the Databand solution to the latest version.
+Although Databand is backward compatible with previous versions of DBND, we strongly recommend upgrading all components of the Databand solution to the latest version.